 Why we don’t talk about it

-During these 10 years, for the most part, I was determined to project an image of success, both at work and at home.
+During my 10 years in an emotionally and physically abusive relationship, for the most part, I was determined to project an image of success, both at work and at home.
 Like many other women in this situation, I didn’t leave because admitting the truth would have shattered that image.
 I had Churchillian determination that drove me through years of school and ascending to a coveted career.
 I could not be a “failure”.
 There had to be a way that my well-educated, problem-solving mind could “figure it out.”

 Why the wake-up call is so hard to answer